 You might say that Cindy Crawford and Randy Gerber's daughter is a clone of her mother.
-Only 15 years old, Kaia Gerber is already working the camera and has been signed as a model for IMG, doing campaigns for fashion labels like Marc Jacobs.
+At 17, Kaia has a contract with IMG Models and has already appeared in Vogue.

 Kaia: "It's reassuring to know even Cindy Crawford doesn't wake up looking like 'Cindy Crawford.'
 That's helped me learn to be happy with myself as I am."